"Vanishing Voices" is a legacy card game that transforms the abstract concept of language loss into tangible experiences.

 Motivated by my finding that my mother tongue, Manipuri, is a potentially vulnerable language according to UNESCO and inspired by Thorny Games' “Dialect”, I designed this game to engage players emotionally through carefully crafted game mechanics.

-According to UNESCO’s World Atlas of Languages (WAL), an interactive online tool that documents different statuses of languages around the world, there are ~8324 documented languages, out of which ~7000 are still in use.
-Of the ones that
+UNESCO World Atlas of Languages (WAL), an interactive online tool that documents different statuses of languages around the world, there are ~8324 documented languages, out of which ~7000 are still in use.
+Of the ones that are still in use, only 65 languages (0.9%) fall under the “safe languages” category.

 Key Challenges and Design Decisons